8-Channel Segmental Oscillography

 Venous Occlusion Plethysmography (VOP)

-Assess the venous status of the legs in lying position by performing plethysmographic measurements with cuffs only.
+Assess the venous status of the legs in lying position by performing plethysmographic measurements, such as Reactive Hyperaemia Test and Dynamic Venous Air Plethysmography, with cuffs only.

 PWI™ – Pulse Wave Index